opensoft/proof-oss/README.md

 ## Repository updates
 This repository will be updated infrequently (mostly on releases of closed source repository with full Proof framework) and is more a combining repository for all open source parts of Proof.
 Submodules are pointed on branches so you can run `git submodule update --remote --recursive --merge` to update to recent develop branch of submodules.

+## API/ABI compatibility
+Right now framework is in its 0 version, which means we are not providing any compatibility (but are trying to not break it of course).
+With 1.0 release we will support API backward compatibility in major version.
+ABI compatibility will not be provided unfortunately but we will do our best to not break it.
+Reasons for no ABI compatibility are:
+ * Internally we don't have this library shared between different apps.
+It is either packed in APK file with everything from Qt and Proof that is needed or (in case of linux environment) we pack proof libraries into deb package and deploy them in application-related directory.
+ * Most of closed source parts of Proof are modules with support for various REST APIs.
+This APIs are pretty fluid and we need to update them pretty often.